AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-embedshare.md

  </tbody>
 </table>

-The icon and the title text are wrapped into an additional container controlled with the following:
+The icon and the title text are wrapped into an extra container controlled with the following:

 ```
 .s7video360viewer .s7embeddialog .s7dialogheader .s7dialogline